-Federal regulation 7 CFR §274.3, Retailer Management, states under Retailer Agreements that the State agency shall enter into an agreement with each authorized retailer.
-The retailer agreement shall describe the terms and conditions of participation in the SNAP EBT system, and include minimum required content.
-Three weeks after our initial request for exempt retailer agreements, four were still not provided for our review.
-Further, two of the nine retailer agreements we were able to review did not contain the minimum required content.
+Federal regulation 7 CFR §274.3, Retailer Management, states under Retailer Agreements that the State agency shall enter into an agreement with each authorized retailer that shall describe the terms and conditions of participation in the SNAP EBT system, and include minimum required content.^{2,3} Four weeks after our initial request for exempt retailer agreements, and after the conclusion of our fieldwork, one agreement was still not available for our review.
+Further, 15 of the remaining 35 retailer agreements we were able to review did not contain the minimum required content.